hakanensari/vacuum/README.md

     end

 We prefer to use [Resque](http://github.com/defunkt/resque) to manage multiple requests.

-Generally, four or five workers per venue per IP should provide optimum throughput.
+Generally, four or five workers per locale per IP proves enough to provide optimum throughput.

 Stubbing in Tests
 -----------------